andreiliphd/deployment-sagemaker-amazon-aws-sentiment-rnn/README.md

 ## Features
 - IMDB reviews supported and checked
-- POSITIVE and NEGATIVE output is supported.
+- POSITIVE and NEGATIVE output is supported

 ---